osuarezmunist/msan622/final-project/README.md

 ### Interactivity ###
 Since the purpose of this tool is to allow for the selection of variables for further analysis, I implemented two user-selected widgets to support this selection.
 I listed the ordinal variables in a multi-select checkbox and the categorical variables in a radio button.
 While this is a simple interface, the interaction with the four plots results in a powerful to quickly familiarize a statistically trained user with a new data set.
 The ability to efficiently iterate through different types of analysis on the way to coming up with a triage of the variables in the data set.

+For the factor analysis bar chart, I set the color palette because the number of colors does not vary, since the number of factors is fixed at 10.
+For the parallel coordinates plot and the small multiples bar charts, I took the default because the number of colors varies by the number of response choices in the selected variables.

 Every time an ordinal variable is selected or de-selected, the active plot is regenerated, and this carries through to all other plots if made active.
 When a categorical variable is selected, the frequencies and parallel coordinates plots are redrawn with  the categories mapped to color.

 The combination of a simple checkbox for selecting the variables of interest with automatic generation of visual representations of key descriptives and statistics results in a much more efficient process to become familiar with a new data set.